-In the case of proposals to prepare management system deliverables, see Annex L.
+In the case of proposals to prepare management system deliverables, see Annex SL.

-2.3.1 A new work item proposal (NP) is a proposal for:

-- a new standard;

-- a new part of an existing standard

-- a Technical Specification (see 3.1)
+- 2.3.1 A new work item proposal (NP) is a proposal for: - a new standard; - a new part of an existing standard; - a Technical Specification (see 3.1) or a Publicly Available Specification (see 3.2).

-In JTC 1, the NP stage (clause 2.3) is not required for:
+The NP stage (clause 2.3) is not required for:

-- the revision or amendment of an existing standard or Technical Specification,

-- the conversion of a TS to an IS
+- the revision or amendment of an existing International Standard, - the revision of an existing TS or a PAS (if within its 6-year lifespan), - the conversion of a TS or PAS to an IS.

-However, the committee shall pass a resolution containing the following elements:
+However, the committee shall pass a resolution containing the following elements: 1) target dates, 2) confirmation that the scope will not be expanded, and 3) the convenor or project leader.
+The committee shall also launch a call for experts (Form 4 is not required).

-- 1) target dates;

-- 2) confirmation that the scope will not be expanded; and

-- 3) project editor(s) if already assigned.

-The committee shall also launch a call for experts

-For the conversion of a TS to an IS, a two-thirds majority resolution is required.
+For the conversion of a TS or a PAS to an IS, a two-thirds majority resolution is required.

-If the revision or amendment results in an expanded scope, an NP ballot shall be initiated.
+If the revision or the amendment results in an expanded scope, 2.3 applies (NP ballot shall be initiated and Form 4 is required).

-2.3.2 A new work item proposal within the scope of an existing technical committee or subcommittee may be made in the respective organization by

-- a National Body; - the secretariat of that technical committee or subcommittee; - another technical committee or subcommittee;

-- an organization in category A liaison;

-Note: in JTC 1, only JTC 1 Category A Liaisons;

-- the technical management board or one of its advisory groups; - the Chief Executive Officer.

-2.3.3 Where both an ISO and an IEC technical committee are concerned, the Chief Executive Officers shall arrange for the necessary coordination.
-(See also Annex B.)

-2.3.4 Each new work item proposal shall be presented using the appropriate form, and shall be fully justified and properly documented (see Annex C).
+- 2.3.2 A new work item proposal within the scope of an existing technical committee or subcommittee may be made in the respective organization by - a National Body; - the secretariat of that technical committee or subcommittee: - another technical committee or subcommittee; - an organization in category A liaison; - the technical management board or one of its advisory groups; - the Chief Executive Officer. - 2.3.3 Where both an ISO and an IEC technical committee are concerned, the Chief Executive Officers shall arrange for the necessary coordination.
+(See also Annex B.) - 2.3.4 Each new work item proposal shall be presented using the appropriate form, and shall be fully justified and properly documented (see Annex C).